Our Mission

 Our aim

-This year we are raising funds for our minibuses.
-Geoffrey Field Junior School have raised £40 and The Ridgeway Primary School have raised £668.19.
-A massive thankyou to both schools for their help in reaching our target.
-We have also received £5000 this term from the University of Reading’s Community Fund.
+This year we are raising funds for our minibuses with support from local schools and businesses.
+A massive thankyou to everyone for their help in reaching our target.

 Our goals